Albert Starr: Residency and M.A.S.H.

-Life and career
+Columbia and OHSU

-Starr was born in New York, New York, on June 1, 1926.
-He received his B.A. degree from Columbia University in 1946 and his M.D. degree from Columbia College of Physicians and Surgeons in 1949.
-He then went on to do his internship at Johns Hopkins Hospital and his residency in general and thoracic surgery at the Bellevue and Presbyterian Hospitals of Columbia University.
-He was an assistant in surgeon at Columbia University until 1957, when he moved to Oregon—having been enticed, in part, by the Oregon Heart Association's promises to help fund his research and provide recreational opportunities to enjoy the state's exceptional salmon fishing.
+He was an assistant in surgeon at Columbia University until 1957, when he moved to Oregon, having been recruited to create the first open-heart surgery program at the University of Oregon Medical School.
+He was enticed, in part, by the Oregon Heart Association's promises to help fund his research and provide recreational opportunities to enjoy the state's exceptional salmon fishing.
 There he worked for the Crippled Children's Division at the Oregon Health and Science University (known then as the University of Oregon Medical School).
-Starr was an instructor in surgery when he met Lowell Edwards in September 1958.
-Starr has said of this meeting, "He was in his 60s and I was in my 30s, but there was no generation gap between us."